An interview posted on UA News can be found here.

-Nina Bogdan is a PhD student focusing on the history of early twentieth century Russian-American relations and Eastern European immigration to the United States.
+Nina Bogdan is a PhD Candidate focusing on the history of early twentieth century Russian-American relations and Eastern European immigration to the United States.
 She has re-entered the world of academia after many years of government work as a Russian Language Analyst and, more recently, as a freelance translator and business owner.

 In her early academic career, Nina earned an M.A. in Political Science from UC Davis (1990).
 Her MA thesis examined selected intelligence problems in a comparative study of the origins and structure of the CIA and KGB.
 It was recommended for publication but the dissolution of the USSR demanded revisions immediately upon completion and she never did get to it.